 2018 Past President's Award

-2015 the Academy of Diagnostics & Laboratory Medicine Professor Alvin Dubin Award for Outstanding Contributions to the Profession and the Academy
+2015 AACC Professor Alvin Dubin Award for Outstanding Contributions to the Profession and the Academy

 2007 Award for Outstanding Contributions in a Selected Area of Research